-If you run a “one man band” IT company by yourself, you may have wondered whether you are truly in a position to migrate towards this popular service model, or whether you are stuck doing things “the old fashioned way.”
+If you run a “one man band” IT company by yourself, you may have wondered whether you are truly in a position to migrate towards this popular service model or are stuck doing things “the old fashioned way.”

 A Possible Strategy

 While the above fact alone may preclude you from offering a true MSP service to rival larger competitors, that doesn’t mean you can’t take some pointers from the IT-managed service model and use them to improve the way you do things.
 Here are some ideas: